bestplay/Notes/resume.md

 - Proxy

-  Build a proxy service in my Raspberry Pi using GAE to break GFW(you don't live in China, you will never understand..)
+  Developed a proxy service in my Raspberry Pi using GAE to break GFW(you don't live in China, you will never understand..).

+  This is the free and best solution so far.

+  I used [Shadowsocks](https://github.com/shadowsocks/shadowsocks) and pay $5 for [Digitalocean's VPS](https://www.digitalocean.com/) before.

+  And cloned Shadowsocks' source code have a look into **Python**.

 - Auto refresh resumes

   Develop a robot in by Raspberry Pi to auto login 51job dot com and update my resumes.

-- develop a Teris game using assembly language (assembly maltreats me thousands of times, i make it as first lover.)
+- develop a Teris game using **Assembly language** (Assembly maltreats me thousands of times, i make it as first lover.)

   It can play just as the Teris game.